lesliefranchs2017/OICode/README.md

 DashBoard is the current working branch

-Andrew Gaines was the main student that pushed to maste so coloarbotive effort in insights is not accurate
+Andrew Gaines was the main student that pushed to master so collaborative effort in insights is not accurate